ckeditor/ckeditor5/docs/updating/migration-to-cdn/react.md

 #### Step 1: Remove CKEditor&nbsp;5 imports

-If you have any CKEditor 5 imports in your test files, remove them.
+If you have any CKEditor&nbsp;5 imports in your test files, remove them.
 For example, remove lines like:

 ```javascript
 import { ClassicEditor, ... } from 'ckeditor5';